Angel of the Lord: Interpretations

 Appearances of the "angel of the Lord" may leave the reader with the question of whether an angel or YHWH had appeared.
 Apart from the view that "the angel of the Lord is just that—an angel", there are a variety of interpretations, e.g. that the angel is an earthly manifestation of the God of Israel or of Jesus Christ.

-The Hellenistic Jewish philosopher Philo (2nd century B.C.) identified the angel of the Lord (singular) with Logos.
+The Hellenistic Jewish philosopher Philo (1st century AD) identified the angel of the Lord (singular) with Logos.

 In the Catholic Encyclopedia (1907) Hugh Pope writes: "The earlier Fathers, going by the letter of the text in the Septuagint, maintained that it was God Himself who appeared as the Giver of the Law to Moses.
 It was not unnatural then for Tertullian [...] to regard such manifestations in the light of preludes to the Incarnation, and most of the Eastern Fathers followed the same line of thought."
 Pope quotes the view of Theodoret that the angel was probably Christ, "the Only-begotten Son, the Angel of great Counsel", and contrasts Theodoret's view with the view of the Latin Fathers Jerome, Augustine, and Gregory the Great that it was no more than an angel, a view that, he says, "was destined to live in the Church...".
-Pope quotes Augustine, who declared that "the angel is correctly termed an angel if we consider him himself, but equally correctly is he termed 'the Lord' because God dwells in him."
+Pope quotes Saint Augustine, who declared that "the angel is correctly termed an angel if we consider him himself, but equally correctly is he termed 'the Lord' because God dwells in him."
 He indicates, however, that within the Catholic Church the opposite view was also upheld.
+Later scholars connected Augustine's declaration with the divine nature of Christ, stating that 'the Angel of the Lord is both an angel and the Lord, as Christ is both fully human and fully divine.'